 You can create a single, account-level list of negative keywords for search and shopping inventory on your Google Ads account.
 In the “Account Settings,” you’ll find the “Negative keywords” section.
 When you click on this section, you can begin creating your negative keywords list.

-- To change the match type for the negative keyword, hover and click over the keyword row in the "Match type" column and select the specified match type between broad, phrase, or exact match types.
+6. To change the match type for the negative keyword, click the drop down in the "Match type" column and select the specified match type between broad, phrase, or exact match types.

 Removing account-level negative keywords